-In 2011, the United Nations declared Internet access a universal human right.
-That was a necessary step forward for digital freedom, but it’s far from sufficient; we think encryption needs to be added to the list.
-Even in free societies with ample access to the Internet, the freedom to use the Internet means nothing if we don’t have privacy, and privacy means nothing if we don’t have encryption.
+In 2011, the United Nations declared internet access a universal human right.
+That was a necessary step forward for digital freedom, but it’s far from sufficient; encryption needs to be added to the list.
+Even in free societies with ample access to the internet, the freedom to use the internet means nothing if we don’t have privacy, and privacy means nothing if we don’t have encryption.
 That chain of logic isn’t obvious to everyone, so let’s break it down in reverse:

 Why is encryption necessary for privacy?